Michel Teló: Solo career (2008–present)

 Throughout 2011, Teló played over 240 shows.
 According to Forbes magazine, Teló's Fugidinha Tour was attended by more than 17 million people, and Teló reportedly made $18 million alone in 2011.
 Teló has also released two DVDs, one containing songs from the 1980/90s and in collaboration with Milionário & José Rico, Bruno e Marrone, and João Bosco & Vinícius, and the other, entitled Michel Na Balada, which contained new songs.

 In 2014, Michel Teló worked with Prince Royce to create a Portuguese version of Royce's song "Darte un Beso".
 The pair performed it live together for the first time at the Premios Billboard Latin Awards ceremony in late April of that year.

+From 2015-2023, Teló was a coach on The Voice Brasil and The Voice Kids Brasil.
+Out of his eleven seasons, 8 of them were won by his team.
+Marking Teló the second most winningest of The Voice franchise, behind Blake Shelton with 9 wins overall.

 International fame

 In 2011, Telo released "Ai Se Eu Te Pego," which became popular when Brazilian soccer player Neymar danced to the song in a viral YouTube video.
 In the Spanish professional league, Marcelo and Cristiano Ronaldo of Real Madrid danced to the song when Ronaldo scored the first goal against Málaga on October 22, 2011.
 On October 29, 2011, Brazilian left-back André Santos danced to “Ai Se Eu Te Pego” after scoring the 2–2 equalizer in Arsenal's 5–3 victory over London rivals Chelsea.
 In the Superleague Greece, Simão Mate, Cleyton, Sebastián Leto, and other Panathinaikos' players danced to it when Cleyton scored the first goal against PAOK on October 30, 2011.
 Other players who have publicly celebrated to this song include: Adrian Mierzejewski, Marco Reus, Lewis Holtby, Alexandre Pato, Kevin-Prince Boateng, Robinho, Lucas, Maxi Rodríguez, Sebastián Coates, Marquinhos, Ricardo Laborde, Felipe Melo, Emmanuel Eboué, and Farid El Alagui.